With so many balding clippers out there on the market, choosing the right one for you can be a challenging task.

 As if this was not enough, I even purchased the hair clippers on our list and tested them personally.

 So, below is a ranked list of eight of the best hair clippers that can help you achieve the type of confidence and masculine look at that you crave.

 Let’s get started!

 We start with one of the cheapest options on our list, but one that offers genuine value for money.
 Currently priced at £44.99 on Amazon, it has been available for less than £30 previously so it is always worth looking out for deals and promotions.

-The Wahl 79400-800 is a mains operated, multi-cut clipper that is quiet, powerful and surprisingly comfortable to grip.
+The Wahl 79400-800 is a cordless operated, multi-cut clipper that is quiet, powerful and surprisingly comfortable to grip.
 Featuring the brand’s patented PowerDrive system, it can also deliver a close cut even through thick hair and offers cutting lengths of between 0.8mm and 25mm.

 Interestingly, each of its eight combs are colour coded, so you have no issues in identifying the right cutting length for you.
 I thought this was a nice touch, and one that made the product a little easier to use in a hurry.